European Mollusks

 In the course of the identification process, there are also questions that require to specify a number.
 Always enter an integer, except for locality coordinates, which must be given with at least 2 decimal places.

-When all questions have been answered (or skipped) and there is more than one species left, the identification process switches to pairwise comparisons, where you can successively rule out further species.
+When all questions have been answered (or skipped) and there is more than one species left, the identification process switches to the pairwise comparison mode, where you can successively rule out further species.
 Again, pay attention to the specific criteria for differentiation given after the description of each species and do not decide solely by the images.
 If both species shown do not apply, just rule out one of them, preferably the one that applies the least.

 To the Identification key for marine gastropods